rwieruch/blog_robinwieruch_content/react-provider-pattern-context.md

                       +----------------+
 {{< /highlight >}}

 **What are use cases for this approach?** For instance, your application could have a configurable colored theme.
 Each component should be colored depending on the configuration.
 The configuration is fetched once from your server, but afterward you want to make this implicitly accessible for all components.
 Therefore you could use React's context to give every component access to the colored theme.
+You would have to provide the colored theme at the top of your component hierarchy and consume it in every component which is located somewhere below it.

 **How is React's context provided and consumed?** Imagine you would have component A as root component that provides the context and component C as one of the child components that consumes the context.
+Somewhere in between is component D though.
 The application has a colored theme that can be used to style your components.
-Thus, you want to make the colored theme available for every component via the React context.
+Your goal is it to make the colored theme available for every component via the React context.
+In this case, component C should be able to consume it.

-In your A component you would provide the context.
+In your A component you would have to provide the context.
 It is a hardcoded colored theme property in this case, but it can be anything from component state to component props.
 When the context comes from the local state, it can be even changed by using `this.setState()`.
 As you can see, Component A displays component D but makes the context available to all its children.
 In the next part, you will see how the context is made available in component C as well.

 {{< highlight javascript >}}
 class A extends React.Component {